-Interest expense was \$8.0 million and \$9.3 million for fiscal years 2018 and 2017, respectively.
-The \$1.3 million decrease is primarily related to the non-reoccurrence of debt issuance costs and the write-off of historical debt issuance costs resulting from the debt modification that was completed in the fourth quarter of fiscal year 2017.
+Interest expense was \$9.2 million and \$8.0 million for fiscal years 2019 and 2018, respectively.
+The \$1.2 million increase is primarily related to higher interest rates, partially offset by an improvement in our consolidated leverage ratio.

-Primarily as a result of declining revenue, our consolidated leverage ratio exceeded 2.50 at the beginning of fiscal year 2017, which resulted in our applicable margin increasing to 2.25%.
-As our sales performance improved, we ended fiscal year 2017 with a consolidated leverage ratio of approximately 1.69.
-At the end of fiscal year 2018, our consolidated leverage ratio was 1.23 as we continued to benefit from increasing sales.
+Interest on loans made under the Credit Agreement (as defined below) accrues at a rate based in part on our consolidated leverage ratio, which is the ratio of our indebtedness to adjusted earnings before interest, taxes, depreciation and amortization, on a consolidated basis.
+As our sales performance improved, we ended fiscal year 2018 with a consolidated leverage ratio of approximately 1.20.
+At the end of fiscal year 2019, our consolidated leverage ratio was 1.02 as we continued to benefit from increasing sales and lower debt levels.
+The impact of the benefit of improvements to our consolidated leverage ratio on our total interest costs was more than offset by increases in the 30-day LIBOR rate.